 A clear example of the level of trust that’s created in top management development programs is that they’ve given way to numerous joint business projects and even joint investment initiatives.
 This was the case for Néstor Amela (PDG ’16) and Oriol Moltó (PDD ’17) who, as a result of their participation in IESE programs, founded the groups PDG Angels and PDDinvest, respectively.
 These two initiatives are not only investment vehicles but they also strengthen the relationships that these alumni made during their programs.

-Contrary to what you might think, 2021 could be an ideal year for you to do that program that you’ve been putting off for years to “refresh” professionally.
+Contrary to what you might think, now can be an ideal moment for you to do that program that you’ve been putting off for years to “refresh” professionally.
 Here, some reasons why.

 Fewer trips, more availability